Arthurdshan/ED1/README.md

 ```
 6. Create a new pull request from your forked repository
 7. Star this repository to make it reach more people!
 Happy coding!

+(Do not forget to add your contribution to the List of Content).